Advisory Neighborhood Commissions

 “Advise” is the operative word.
 The ANC is not your neighborhood government, and it has none of the powers of either the legislative nor the executive branches of government.
 All it does is consider proposed District actions affecting a neighborhood, and offer advice to the District government concerning those actions.
 The District agency receiving such advice is supposed to give that advice “great weight”.
 Some are reasonably responsive to ANC advice; others pretty much ignore it, and there's no penalty for that.

-I brought about two significant changes.
+I brought about two significant changes, intent on improving neighborhood awareness of ANC activities.
 First, I provide a monthly newsletter for my constituents, listing all of the ANC actions, so that they can know what their ANC is doing, even if they never attend a meeting.
+This is hand-delivered, 720 copies, to every household in my single-member district.
 Nobody's ever done that before, and, so far as I know, I'm still the only ANC commissioner in the District doing that.
-Second, I publish every ANC resolution on two Mount Pleasant Web sites, so that everyone in the neighborhood – those with Internet access, anyway, which these days means a pretty substantial number – can keep track of what their ANC does.
+Second, I publish every ANC resolution on two public Mount Pleasant Web sites, so that everyone in the neighborhood -- those with Internet access, anyway, which these days means a pretty substantial number -- can keep track of what their ANC does.

 Mount Pleasant ANC commissioners: